ayushsoni1010/inklink/CODE_OF_CONDUCT.md

 ## 💙 Thank You

-We appreciate your contribution to the inkLink community.
+We appreciate your contribution to the inklink community.
 By following these guidelines, we can ensure a welcoming and inclusive environment for all.
-Together, we can make inkLink a better project for everyone.
+Together, we can make inklink a better project for everyone.